HarshNandigamwar/Currency-Converter/README.md

 *   **JavaScript:** Powers the core functionality of the currency conversion, including fetching exchange rates and performing calculations.
 *   **HTML5:** Structures the content and elements of the web app.
-*   **Tailwind-CSS:** Styles the app, creating the intuitive and visually appealing user interface.
+*   **Tailwind CSS:** Styles the app, creating the intuitive and visually appealing user interface.

 ## 🚀 How to Use